CirceAurora/Europa-Server-Rules/rules.md

 `1.4)` Using old rules.
 Rules will be updated in #announcements with all changes stated and are effective immediately.

 `2)  ` **User Rules**
-`2.1)` Having non-mentionable username and nickname.
-This is so moderators can alert you.
-`2.2)` Abusing Unicode to have a blank or esoteric username and nickname.
-`2.3)` Setting a completely transparent profile picture.**¹**
+`2.1)` Setting a completely transparent profile picture.**¹**
-`2.4)` Impersonating in full or in part.
+`2.2)` Impersonating in full or in part.
 Discord Bots and Users, YouTubers, and real people are included.
-`2.5)` Using alternate accounts.
-All alternate accounts will be banned.**²**
-`2.6)` If you are banned from the Twitch channel, you will be banned from here and vice versa.
+`2.3)` If you are banned from the Twitch channel, you will be banned from here and vice versa.

 `3)  ` **Chat and Voice Rules** - This is friendly environment for everyone; applicable rules apply in DMs as well.
 `3.1)` Causing drama or bringing in drama.
 This is a safe place for everyone!
-`3.2)` Not using English.
-Sorry, but the moderators and most users can only understand English.
+`3.2)` Not using Modern English.
+Sorry, but the moderators and most users can only understand Modern English (no Middle or Old English).
 `3.3)` Spamming.
 Copypasta is included!**¹**
 `3.4)` Causing discomfort.
 This includes playing high pitch sounds in VC!
 `3.5)` Trolling.
 It's stressful and isn't fun.